 This particular facet is rather self-explanatory.
 Feedback serves as an indicator of customer experience when buying from you.
 It is very important that you, as a seller, work as hard as possible to improve your customer’s experience.
 This means making sure that customer inquiries are answered in a timely fashion, that your products are carefully matched to the Amazon detail page and that you work diligently to resolve any customer issues.

 Likewise, it is very important that you monitor your feedback and contest any feedback that goes against the Amazon guidelines.
 In instances where your feedback may not be eligible for removal by Amazon, we suggest that you work with the customer to get the feedback removed (within Amazon’s rules of course).

 To understand how important customer experience is at Amazon we have included a link to the 14 Leadership Principles at Amazon for your review.

 Buy Box Impact – Medium

-This is an indicator to Amazon the volume of sales that you do, as well as provides them with a long term gauge for customer experience.
+This is an indicator to Amazon of the volume of sales that you do, as well as provides them with a long-term gauge for customer experience.
 Their goal is to perpetuate sales from sellers who are likely to provide a positive customer experience.
-To help increase the amount of feedback that you get – you can look at using a customer correspondence service like: Salesbacker, Feedback Five or Feedback Genius.
+To help increase the amount of feedback that you get – you can look at using a customer correspondence service like Salesbacker, Feedback Five, or Feedback Genius.
 These services can be used to prevent bad feedback by encouraging customer interaction in the instance of a problem and similarly to promote buyers to leave positive feedback.

 Perfect Order Score